wagiminator/CH32V003-NeoPixel-Pendant/README.md

 ## Compiling and Uploading Firmware using PlatformIO
 - Install [PlatformIO](https://platformio.org) and [platform-ch32v](https://github.com/Community-PIO-CH32V/platform-ch32v).
 Follow [these instructions](https://pio-ch32v.readthedocs.io/en/latest/installation.html) to do so.
 Linux/Mac users may also need to install [pyenv](https://realpython.com/intro-to-pyenv).
 - Click on "Open Project" and select the firmware folder with the *platformio.ini* file.
 - Remove the battery from the TinyBling.
-Connect the WCH-LinkE to the board, then click "Upload".
+Connect the WCH-LinkE to the board (you can use a pogo pin clip for this), then click "Upload".

 ## Uploading pre-compiled Firmware Binary
 WCH offers the free but closed-source software [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html) to upload the precompiled hex-file with Windows.
 Select the "WCH-LinkRV" mode in the software, open the *.hex* file in the *bin* folder and upload it to the microcontroller.